 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Midway is generally considered to be a blue-collar town.
-50.25% of the Midway workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Midway, you'll notice that it is more blue-collar than most other communities in America.
+50.25% of Midway’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Midway is a town of production and manufacturing workers, service providers and sales and office workers.
 There are especially a lot of people living in Midway who work in law enforcement and fire fighting (11.94%), sales jobs (7.46%) and office and administrative support (6.97%).

 Setting & Lifestyle